JoshuaAshley/Personal_PROG6221_POE/README.md

 10. The user can option to set the ingredient amounts back to the original values.<br/>
 11. The user can option to reset the recipe.<br/>
 12. The user can option to create a new recipe; however the previous recipe/s will not be stored in memory.

+### PART TWO
+The file will be updated when this version is released.

+### PART THREE (FULL APPLICATION)
+The file will be updated when this version is released.

+## Developer/s